Old Testament messianic prophecies quoted in the New Testament: Zechariah 9:9

 In the most ancient Jewish writings Zechariah 9:9 is applied to the Messiah.
-According to the Talmud, so firm was the belief in the ass on which the Messiah is to ride that "if anyone saw an ass in his dream, he will see salvation".
+According to the Talmud, so firm was the belief in the ass on which the Messiah is to ride that "if one sees an ass in a dream, he may hope for salvation".
 The verse is also Messianically quoted in Sanh.
 98 a, in Pirqé de R. Eliez. c.
 31, and in several of the Midrashim.

 Zechariah 12:10

 Zechariah 12:10 is another verse commonly cited by Christian authors as a messianic prophecy fulfilled by Jesus.

 In some of the most ancient Jewish writings, Zechariah 12:10 is applied to the Messiah Ben Joseph in the Talmud, and so is verse 12 ("The land will wail, each family by itself: The family of the House of David by themselves, and their women by themselves; the family of the House of Nathan by themselves, and their women by themselves"), there being, however, a difference of opinion whether the mourning is caused by the death of the Messiah Ben Joseph, or else on account of the evil concupiscence (Yetzer hara).

 The Gospel of John makes reference to this prophecy when referring to the crucifixion of Jesus, as can be seen in the following account:

 Zechariah 12:10 is often regarded as mistranslated by modern-day adherents to Judaism.
 It is often translated by Jews as follows:

 The Jewish-Christian debate on the correct rendering of Zechariah 12:10 oftentimes come down to the translation of the Hebrew phrase "את אשר (’êṯ-’ă·šer or et-asher)" which can mean either "whom" or "about" depending on the context.